 One of Montreal’s most exciting restaurants to open during the pandemic says goodbye today: Little Italy’s Joon, which served food influenced by the cuisines of the Caspian and South Caucasus regions, has permanently closed a year and a half after opening, as per a statement posted to its Instagram page.

 “We have had some beautiful moments over the last few months, and we honestly wouldn’t change any of them.
 Unfortunately, it is time for this chapter of our story to come to an end,” the post says.

 Reached for further comment, the restaurant’s chef and owner, Erin Mahoney, tells Eater she’s touched by the outpouring of support she’s received in the hours since the announcement.
 “It’s kind of a balm to the soul right now to see how many people we’ve actually touched and made happy with Joon, because this last lockdown has been really hard.”

-Restaurant dining rooms in Quebec — though now open — were ordered shut to control the spread of COVID-19 on December 31, but the situation was precarious even before then, Mahoney explains.
-“We got hit with the same thing that everyone else did: When the new variant surfaced people just started canceling their reservations.
+Though now open, restaurant dining rooms in Quebec were ordered shut to control the spread of COVID-19 on December 31, but the situation was precarious even before then, Mahoney explains.
+“We got hit with the same thing that everyone else did: When the new variant surfaced, people just started cancelling their reservations.
 It was a giant wave of cancellations right at what was supposed to be the busiest time of the year.”